 3. Deep Cycle Battery

 is designed to provide a small amount of power for a longer period of time.
 They are definitely not designed to crank over an engine.
-They can be charged and discharged more often and last longer than either the Cranking or RV/Marine Batteries when it comes to powering the 12 volt accessories in an RV.
-So make sure this is the type of battery you are using, regardless of what the RV Dealer tells you.
+They can be charged and discharged more often and last longer than either the Cranking or RV/Marine Batteries when it comes to powering the 12-volt accessories in an RV.
+Make sure this is the type of battery you are using, regardless of what the RV Dealer tells you.

 I would also suggest that you read the answer to this question Are 2 Six Volt Batteries Better Than 1 Twelve Volt Battery To Provide Power To Inside Of RV?